Trudeau's SevenUp Bar

 "Contains crunchy whole Brazil nuts; rich milk caramele; luscious maple walnut delights; tempting chocolate pudding; delicious fig marmalade; triple vanilla creame; thickly coated with richly flavored vanilla chocolate"

-The owner of the candy company was elderly Oscar G. Trudeau.
-There were other businesses in the large building, and in the next room a different company made ration bars for the U. S. Army.
+In 1944, the owner of the candy company was the elderly Oscar G. Trudeau.
+There were other businesses in the same building, and in the next room a company made ration bars for the U. S. Army.
 Trudeau, whom Doris remembers as the "old Grandpa," was fond of her, and he even sent Doris a Christmas card after she moved to California.

 The Seven Up bar had seven different sections, each containing a different filling, completely covered by a chocolate coating.
-At Trudeau's, Doris's main job was working upstairs on the crisp--a hard candy containing nuts that formed one of the seven sections of flavors in the bar.
+At Trudeau's, Doris's main job was working upstairs on the crisp, which was a hard candy containing nuts that formed one of the seven sections of flavors in the bar.
 She stood at a small table and pounded the crisp into small pieces.
 Once in awhile, she had to work downstairs on the belt, where the seven-sectioned bars were smeared with chocolate by hand before being wrapped.
-She does not recall having to wear any special clothing: aprons, hats, or even hair nets.
+She does not recall having to wear any special clothing: aprons, hats, or even hair nets while working.

-This photo of Doris Johnson was taken a few short years after her stint at Trudeau Candies.
+Doris Johnson, a few years after her stint at Trudeau Candies.
 West coast factories and canneries had more safety and cleanliness regulations than Doris had experienced in St. Paul.
-The Heinz factory in Richmond, California required workers to wear this uniform with the "funny hat."
+The Heinz factory in Richmond, California required workers to wear this uniform with the "funny" hat/hairnet.

-Eddie, the candy maker at Trudeau's in 1944/45, often sought help from Doris with various tasks.
-She even had to take his place one time and melt the chocolate all on her own, continually stuffing blocks of chocolate into the melting pan.
-Eddie liked to experiment with making different types of candy; he was hoping to later open his own store.
+Eddie, who was the candy maker at Trudeau's in 1944/45, often sought help from Doris with various tasks.
+She had to take his place one time and melt the chocolate all on her own, continually stuffing blocks of chocolate into the melting pan.
+Eddie liked to experiment with making different types of candy; he hoped to eventually open his own store.
 He even asked Doris to go into business with him, but she was too shy to take him up on it, and after only six months of working at Trudeau's, she left her "sweet" job to follow relatives to California.

 "It was like a box of chocolates in a bar" - Patrick